swift502/Krteq/README.md

 ## QnA

-### Why the rare KS-33B switches?
+### Why the unusual KS-33B switches?

 The problem I had when trying to order a pre-assembled low-profile hotswap keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
 Because KS-33Bs share footprint with regular MX switches, they can be used with the widely available regular hotswap sockets.

 I'm making a big bet on these switches taking over current KS-33s to keep this design viable long term.
-The moment they stop selling, this design becomes more difficult to build.
+The moment they stop selling, this design becomes much less accessible.

 ### So is this board compatible with regular profile switches?

-Not now, but it would be trivial.
+Not now, but it would be trivial to make.
 Just raise the height of the top case by a few millimeters.
 Maybe adjust stabilizer cutouts.

-But I'm not planning on making it, unless by some miracle there was a demand for it.
+That said, I'm not planning on making it, unless by some miracle there was a significant demand for it.

 ### Why no RGB?

 The simple backlighting was a lot easier to implement hardware wise, and reduced the amount of components which could fail.
-Long term reliability was one of the main goals of this design.
+Longevity was one of the main goals of this design.
 Also, it's just not that important to me, and I realistically don't expect anyone other than me to use this keyboard.

 ## QMK